 And other ways to improve e-Check payment processing

-By Matt Johnson, Solutions Engineer Lead
+By Matt Johnson, Director of Solutions Engineering

 To avoid the age-old adage, “the check is in the mail,” let your customers pay by bank account through other routes.
 When a customer pays directly from their bank account online, it’s called an Automated Clearing House (ACH) payment, also known as eCheck.

 Why Governments and Utilities Should Still Take eCheck Payments